Research

 • The importance of addressing NOx chemistry is emphasized when jointly using satellite observations of GHGs and air pollutants.
 Key factors affecting how much NO is presented as NO2 and the chemical loss of NOx include time of the year & day and distance between emissions and satellite observations (see Fig. 9 for more clues).

-• This model is now being coupled to a non-linear chemical inversion to optimize the multiple species from space (Wu et al. in prep).
+• This model is now being coupled to a chemical inversion to optimize the multiple species from space (Wu et al. in prep).
 Email me if you are interested in my multi-tracer modeling and inverse system.

 IV.
 Probing agricultural water use 🌾